Aveiro, “The Portuguese Venice”, is a charming, picturesque city and an ideal day trip from Porto, Portugal.

-This architectural style arrived in Porto in the early 20th century.
+This impressive architectural style arrived in Porto in the early 20th century.

-The typical elements of Art Nouveau, like whiplash lines and nature-inspired themes, were mixed in Aveiro with traditional Portuguese architecture – the gorgeous painted tiles that you will see everywhere around the centre.
+The typical elements of Art Nouveau, like whiplash lines and nature-inspired themes, are often mixed in Aveiro with traditional Portuguese architecture – the gorgeous painted tiles that you will see everywhere around the centre.

-I visited Aveiro as a day trip from Porto.
-I’ve been told it’s possible to combine it with a visit to Coimbra as well, but I think it’s best to dedicate a day to each, if you have enough time in Portugal.
+I visited Aveiro as a day trip from Porto, but I’ve been told it’s possible to combine it with a visit to Coimbra as well.